Abu Ghosh: Ottoman Empire

 In the early Ottoman census of 16th century, it was noted as Inab, a village located in the nahiya of Quds.

-There are several versions on the origins of the Abu Gosh clan: According to one version, Abu Ghosh is the name of an Arab family who settled at the location in the early 16th century.
-According to the Abu Gosh family tradition, they were of Circassian descent, and their founder fought with Selim I. In the 18th century, they lived in a village near Bayt Nuba, from which they ruled the surrounding region.
+There are several versions on the origins of the Abu Ghosh clan: According to one version, Abu Ghosh is the name of an Arab family who settled at the location in the early 16th century.
+According to the Abu Ghosh family tradition, they were of Circassian descent, and their founder fought with Selim I. In the 18th century, they lived in a village near Bayt Nuba, from which they ruled the surrounding region.
 However, according to the tradition, the Banu 'Amir tribesmen and the villagers of Beit Liqya rose against them and slaughtered the entire Abu Ghosh clan except for one woman and her baby, who continued the Abu Ghosh name.
-Some, however, assert that the Abu Gosh are indeed of North Caucasian traditional descent is correct, but the family is of Ingush origin and that "Abu Gosh" is in fact a corruption of "Abu Ingush".
+Some, however, assert that the Abu Ghosh are indeed of North Caucasian traditional descent is correct, but the family is of Ingush origin and that "Abu Ghosh" is in fact a corruption of "Abu Ingush".

-The Abu Gosh family controlled the pilgrimage route from Jaffa to Jerusalem, and imposed tolls on all pilgrims passing through.
-They were given this privilege during the sultanate of Suleiman the Magnificent (1494–1566).
+The Abu Ghosh family controlled the pilgrimage route from Jaffa to Jerusalem, and imposed tolls on all pilgrims passing through.
+They were given this privilege during the sultanate of Suleiman the Magnificent (1494–1566), after the area was conquered in the Ottoman–Mamluk War.
 The churches in Jerusalem also paid a tax to the Abu Ghosh clan.
 In 1834, during Egyptian rule in Palestine, the Egyptian governor Ibrahim Pasha abolished the Abu Ghosh's right to exact tolls from the pilgrimage route and imprisoned the clan's chief, Ibrahim Abu Ghosh, leading to the clan's temporary participation in the countrywide Peasants' Revolt.
 As a result, their village was attacked by Egyptian military forces.

 In 1838, it was noted as a Muslim village, named Kuryet el'-Enab, located in the Beni Malik district.

 It was attacked again in 1853 during a civil war between feudal families under Ahmad Abu Ghosh who ordered his nephew Mustafa to go to battle.
 A third attack on Abu Ghosh, carried out by the Ottoman military forces, helped and executed by British forces, took place during the military expedition against the feudal families in the 1860s.
 The Abu Ghoshes were among the well-known feudal families in Palestine.
 They governed 22 villages.
 The sheikh of Abu Ghosh lived in an impressive house described by pilgrims and tourists as a "true palace ... a castle ... a protective fortress ..."

 An Ottoman village list of about 1870 showed that Abu Ghosh had 148 houses and a population of 579, though the population count included men only.

 In the 19th century, the village was also referred to as Kuryet el' Enab.

 In 1896 the population of Abu Ghosh was estimated to be about 1,200 persons.

 At the beginning of the 20th century Qariat el-'Inab functioned as a 'throne village', or local seat of power.

 Kiryat Anavim, the first kibbutz in the Judean Hills, was founded near Abu Ghosh in 1914, on land purchased from the Abu Ghosh family.